stefanrueger/urboot/README.md

 bootloader.
 Uploading the first application with `avrdude -c urclock` will then set the reset vector correctly to jump to the bootloader.

+Some parts also need the `SELFPRGEN` fuse set allowing the vital `spm` opcode (store to program memory) to be executed without which bootloaders cannot write to flash.

 Once the board has its bootloader the board can be directly connected to and programmed from the host/laptop/PC (without a physical programmer), eg, through